Can Chickens Eat Apples? (Peel, Seed, Core, Flesh)

 Avocado

-No part of the avocado is safe for consumption for your chickens.
+No part of the avocado is safe for consumption by your chickens.
 Giving your chickens avocado exposes them to the risk of myocardial necrosis.
-Just a little bit of the fruit can kill your chickens within 2 days.
-Every part of avocado contains toxins, with the leaves being the most toxic.
-Also, remove anything related to avocado in your environment before you allow your chickens to forage.
+Just a little bit of the fruit can kill your chickens within two days.
+Every part of an avocado contains toxins, with the leaves being the most toxic.
+Also, remove anything related to avocados in your environment before you allow your chickens to forage.

 Summary